 Data hosting by CouchBase.
 Thanks to Jason Smith and J. Chris Anderson for prompt support.

-Thanks to Max Ogden for the initial data import and CouchDB tips; Rick Nixon for leading the Civic Apps project and making introductions; Chris Bisgard of RACC and Richard Davies of BTS for their work on bringing all the data together; Jeffrey Baer for handling licensing details for the app icon; Paul Peterson for improvements to the app icon image and directing the promo video; Roy Kaufmann for managing the press rollout; Peggy Kendellen, Kristin Calhoun, Danielle Davis, Jeff Hawthorne and Keith Lachowicz of RACC and Mayor Sam Adams for feedback and ideas about the app.
+Thanks to Max Ogden for the initial data import and CouchDB tips; Rick Nixon for leading the Civic Apps project and making introductions; Chris Bisgard of RACC and Richard Davies of BTS for their work on bringing all the data together; Jeffrey Baer for handling licensing details for the app icon; Paul Peterson for improvements to the app icon image; Peggy Kendellen, Kristin Calhoun, Danielle Davis, Jeff Hawthorne and Keith Lachowicz of RACC and Mayor Sam Adams for feedback and ideas about the app.

 Special thanks to Cary Clarke (Arts & Culture Policy Director, Office of Mayor Sam Adams) for building connections, coordinating between agencies and generally making things happen!